magenta/magenta/magenta/models/polyphonic_rnn/README.md

 --num_training_steps=20000
 ```

-Optionally run an eval job in parallel. `--run_dir`, `--hparams`, and `--num_training_steps` should all be the same values used for the training job. `--sequence_example_file` should point to the separate set of eval drum tracks.
+Optionally run an eval job in parallel. `--run_dir`, `--hparams`, and `--num_training_steps` should all be the same values used for the training job. `--sequence_example_file` should point to the separate set of eval polyphonic tracks.
 Include `--eval` to make this an eval job, resulting in the model only being evaluated without any of the weights being updated.

 ```
 polyphonic_rnn_train \